 The town's name derives, as explained by the town historian, Martín Meza Sendiz, from a very common plant that grew on the edges of the river, called "pitillos" (straws), so both the river and the town were given that name, El Pitillal, a place that has held to its traditions and local ideals.

-The attractions you'll find here are laid-back and old fashioned, parades, strolling musicians, fireworks, cultural events around the plaza are the high points, in general you're more likely to find teenagers, old-timers and street vendors talking, flirting and laughing.
-You will find all sorts of local food (read: traditional and unmodified tacos, gorditas and tamales), souvenirs, drinks, pasteries and much more.
+The attractions you'll find here are laid-back and old-fashioned, parades, strolling musicians, fireworks, cultural events around the plaza are the high points, in general, you're more likely to find teenagers, old-timers, and street vendors talking, flirting and laughing.
+You will find all sorts of local food (read: traditional and unmodified tacos, gorditas and tamales), souvenirs, drinks, pastries and much more.

 The heart of it all is the San Miguel Arcángel Parish on Av.
 Emiliano Zapata, once a palapa-roofed church, now a stone church with two brick bell towers and a clock in between.